Server-Side Tracking: What It Fixes and What It Doesn't

 Does server-side tracking bypass ad blockers?

-Partially.
-Blockers that match known vendor domain names like connect.facebook.net or google-analytics.com miss requests that hit a custom subdomain instead.
+Partly.
+Blockers that match known vendor names like connect.facebook.net or google-analytics.com miss requests that hit a custom subdomain instead.
 Blockers that match URL path shapes like /collect still catch sGTM requests.
-Brave's Shields perform CNAME uncloaking to defeat the subdomain trick. uBlock Origin targets request shape, not just hostname.
-The baseline ad-blocker recovery from sGTM on a well-configured custom domain is around 3-7% of blocked events per Stape's own internal test, not the 30% figure rescue-pipe vendors commonly advertise.
+Brave's Shields do CNAME uncloaking, which defeats the subdomain trick. uBlock Origin goes after the shape of the request, not just the hostname.
+On a well-configured custom domain, the baseline ad-blocker recovery from sGTM is around 3-7% of blocked events per Stape's own internal test.
+In other words: a long way from the 30% figure rescue-pipe vendors like to put on the page.

 Is server-side tracking GDPR compliant by default?

-No. Julius Fedorovicius at Analytics Mania states it plainly: "Server-side does NOT make you automatically GDPR/CCPA/etc. compliant."
-If the user rejected consent, your server-side container should not be processing their data regardless of how the data was collected.
-Moving data flows to the server layer actually increases your data-controller responsibility, not decreases it.
-Simo Ahava's 2022 piece makes the same argument from the transparency side: "Moving data flows server-side makes it more difficult to validate if the data is collected and processed legally and according to the user's wishes and choices."
+No. Julius Fedorovicius at Analytics Mania puts it plainly: "Server-side does NOT make you automatically GDPR/CCPA/etc. compliant."
+If the user rejected consent, your server-side container should not be processing their data, however the data was collected.
+Moving the data flow to the server layer raises your data-controller responsibility, it doesn't lower it.
+Simo Ahava's 2022 piece makes the same point from the transparency angle: "Moving data flows server-side makes it more difficult to validate if the data is collected and processed legally and according to the user's wishes and choices."

 How much does server-side tracking really cost in 2026?

-Honest managed deployment for a mid-traffic Shopify store: roughly $541-$970 per month ongoing plus $1,000-$2,790 in initial setup.
+A realistic managed deployment for a mid-traffic Shopify store runs roughly $541-$970 per month ongoing plus $1,000-$2,790 to set up.
 That covers Elevar or Littledata for the Shopify data layer, Stape for sGTM hosting, and the Meta CAPI Gateway.
-DIY Google Cloud Run is cheaper on infra ($150/month for a 3-instance production setup) but requires a dedicated analytics engineer to build and maintain, so total cost of ownership typically rises once engineering time is priced in.
+DIY Google Cloud Run is cheaper on raw infra ($150 a month for a 3-instance production setup), but you need a dedicated analytics engineer to build and run it.
+Once you price that engineering time in, the real cost of ownership usually goes up, not down.

 What is the difference between sGTM and Meta CAPI?

 sGTM is the transport layer.
-Meta CAPI is one of the destinations it sends to.
-You can send Meta CAPI events without running sGTM (direct server-to-API integration).
-You can run sGTM without sending to Meta.
-Many stores run both together: sGTM as the container, CAPI as one vendor client inside it.
-The dedup mechanism (matching event_id plus event_name within 48 hours) is a Meta-side construct that applies whether the server call comes from sGTM, from a direct integration, or from Stape's standalone CAPI Gateway product.
+Meta CAPI is one of the places it sends to.
+You can send Meta CAPI events with no sGTM at all (a direct server-to-API integration).
+You can run sGTM and never send to Meta.
+Plenty of stores run both: sGTM as the container, CAPI as one vendor client inside it.
+The dedup mechanism (matching event_id plus event_name within 48 hours) lives on Meta's side.
+It applies whether the server call comes from sGTM, a direct integration, or Stape's standalone CAPI Gateway product.

 Will server-side tracking fix my Shopify and GA4 revenue mismatch?

-Depends on the root cause of the mismatch.
+It depends on what is causing the mismatch.
 If the gap is Safari ITP and ad blockers, sGTM helps.
-If the gap is Shop Pay, Apple Pay, and PayPal express checkouts completing on external domains, sGTM does not help.
-Our 27-store audit found the express-checkout gap affects 77.8% of sample brands.
-The transport fix addresses a smaller slice of the gap than most vendor pages imply.
+If the gap is Shop Pay, Apple Pay, and PayPal express checkouts finishing on external domains, sGTM doesn't help.
+Our 27-store audit found that express-checkout gap touching 77.8% of the sample.
+The transport fix covers a smaller slice of the gap than most vendor pages let on.
 The mismatch article has the full breakdown.

 Can I use server-side tracking without Google Tag Manager?

 Yes.
-Server-side GTM is one implementation.
+Server-side GTM is just one way to do it.
 Other options: direct server-to-API integrations with Meta CAPI, Google Enhanced Conversions, and similar endpoints.
-Cookieless first-party analytics tools like Clickport receive events from webhooks, which is origin-first rather than server-side-relay.
-The "server-side" category is broader than sGTM specifically.
+Cookieless first-party analytics tools like Clickport take events straight from webhooks, which is origin-first rather than server-side-relay.
+The "server-side" label covers a lot more than sGTM alone.

 What's the difference between server-side tracking and cookieless analytics?

-Server-side tracking refers to where the tag runs (on your server vs. in the browser).
-Cookieless analytics refers to whether persistent identifiers are used at all.
-They are orthogonal.
-An sGTM setup typically still uses first-party cookies (that's part of its value proposition: longer-lived cookies).
-A cookieless analytics tool does not set persistent identifiers anywhere, client or server.
-Vendor blogs sometimes conflate the two.
-They are different architectural choices with different privacy implications.
+Server-side tracking is about where the tag runs: on your server or in the browser.
+Cookieless analytics is about whether persistent identifiers get used at all.
+The two are separate questions.
+An sGTM setup usually still leans on first-party cookies, since longer-lived cookies are half its pitch.
+A cookieless analytics tool sets no persistent identifier anywhere, client or server.
+Vendor blogs sometimes mash the two together.
+They are different choices, with different privacy consequences.

 Stop paying for the relay

-The pipe only helps if the problem is transport.
-For most DTC Shopify stores in 2026, the larger problem is origination: events that never fire because the user rejected consent, events that fire in shop.app where your merchant JavaScript cannot run, events that never leave an iOS device because the user declined ATT.
+The pipe only helps if your problem is transport.
+For most DTC Shopify stores in 2026, the bigger problem is origination.
+Events that never fire because the user rejected consent.
+Events that fire in shop.app where your merchant JavaScript can't run.
+Events that never leave an iOS device because the user declined ATT.
+A relay does nothing for any of those.

 Comments